YanzhaoW/Dockerfiles/hdtv/readme.md

 ### With sudo privilege

-1. Make sure docker engine is installed.
-Check the [section above](#linux) for its installation.
+1. Make sure the docker engine is installed.
+Check out the [section above](#linux) for its installation.

 2. Make sure the hdtv image has been downloaded/updated.
 To download or update it, run: